Grubben/1line/README.md

 # 1line
 ### __The line-by-line Program__

-1line is a shell program written in Python **completely FOSS**.
+1line is a shell program written in Python.
 It's main objective is to make simple note-taking faster and more convenient without forcing you to start up an application.

 Definitely works on Unix platforms; try your might on Windows